yxwucq/scExtract/README.md

-# scExtract: Automatic annotation of single-cell RNA-seq data from the literature
+# scExtract: Automatic annotation and integration of single-cell RNA-seq datasets from the literature

 scExtract is a tool for automating the extraction, processing, and annotation of single-cell data from literature.
 The tool is designed to use LLMs to extract relevant information from scientific articles and process the data.